 The Holi is especially atmospheric in a small town called Barsana.
 It is believed that Lord Krishna came from the neighbouring village of Nandgaon to coax his consort Radha to play Holi with him, but was mock-beaten and chased with sticks.
 Till date, the tradition of men entering Barsana with colours and women chasing them with wooden sticks is played out.
 This is known as lath maar Holi.
 It is celebrated for 40 days with each day dedicated to a particular ingredient – colours, flowers, sweet meats and sticks being the most famous.

-Holi 2020 in India began in the evening of Wednesday, 9 March and ended in the evening of Thursday, 10 March.
+Holi 2023 in India began in the evening of Thursday, 07 March and ended in the evening of Friday, 08 March.

 This tour includes the below itinerary.
 Please click on download button to get full information.

 |October – March :||Winter months, recommended to travel.|